Last updated on April 28, 2020 at 17:18

 - Bladder wall – urination problems, pain

 Adenomyosis is a benign disease where the basal layer of the endometrium grows deep into the myometrium.
 Nests of endometrial stroma and/or glands are found deep in the myometrium.
 It’s basically endometriosis where the endometrium invades the myometrium.
 This induces reactive hypertrophy of the myometrium, which results in a diffusely enlarged uterus.
 The etiology is unknown.
+Symptoms may be menorrhagia, dysmenorrhea, and pelvic pain before onset of menstruation.

 Symptoms include pain before or during menstruation, abnormal menstrual bleeding and pelvic pain.